Australasian Cinema > films >

 Fire, smoke, drama and spectacle rouse Red Dog: True Blue into a climactic arch.
 The coming-of-age elements pull it into a softer, less contrived and more affecting space, which is ultimately where this very rewarding journey resides.
 Luke Buckmaster, The Guardian.

-See also: Luke Buckmaster, 'Red Dog: True Blue film-makers on what makes a dog a star: 'When you see it you just know'', The Guardian.
+Buckmaster Luke 2016, 'Red Dog: True Blue film-makers on what makes a dog a star: 'When you see it you just know'', The Guardian.